Tzipi Livni: 2006–2009: Foreign Minister of Israel

-In 2006, Livni was appointed as Israel's Minister of Foreign Affairs.
+In 2006, Livni was appointed as Israel's minister of foreign affairs.
 She held this position until 2009.
-In Ehud Olmert's government, Livni was also appointed Designated Acting Prime Minister (also known as Vice Prime Minister), taking the place of the prime minister if he or she is outside the country or temporarily or permanently unable to fulfill his or her duties.
-She ceased serving as Justice Minister at that time, but again held that position from 29 November 2006 to 7 February 2007, while still serving in her primary role of Foreign Minister.
+In Ehud Olmert's government, Livni was also appointed designated acting prime minister (also known as vice prime minister), taking the place of the prime minister if he or she is outside the country or temporarily or permanently unable to fulfill his or her duties.
+She ceased serving as Justice Minister at that time, but again held that position from 29 November 2006 to 7 February 2007, while still serving in her primary role of foreign minister.

-As Foreign Minister, Livni was in charge of negotiations with the Palestinian Authority.
+As foreign minister, Livni was in charge of negotiations with the Palestinian Authority.
 During these negotiations, she raised the possibility of fixing the future border between Israel and the future Palestinian state so as to place Israeli Arab towns within the Palestinian state, an idea originally suggested by Israeli politician Avigdor Liberman.
 Her record for pragmatism as foreign minister earned her a high level of respect among US, European, and even Arab diplomatic circles, that has lasted even after she left the post.

 After the March 2006 Knesset election, she was described as "the second most powerful politician in Israel".
 Livni is the second woman in Israel to hold the post of foreign minister, after Golda Meir.
 In 2007, she was included in the Time 100 Most Influential People in the World.
 Forbes ranked her the 40th most powerful woman in the world in 2006, 39th in 2007, and 52nd in 2008.

 Livni became the first Israeli cabinet minister to explicitly differentiate Palestinian guerrilla attacks against Israeli military targets from terrorist attacks against civilians.
 In an interview on the US television news show Nightline, recorded on 28 March 2006, Livni stated, "Somebody who is fighting against Israeli soldiers is an enemy and we will fight back, but I believe that this is not under the definition of terrorism, if the target is a soldier."

 In 2007, she met with Palestinian prime minister, Salam Fayyad, to discuss "improving the lives of the Palestinian people, without compromising Israel's security."

-On 2 May 2007, Livni called for Olmert's resignation in the wake of the publication of the Winograd Commission's interim report criticizing Olmert and Defense Minister Ehud Barak for their handling of the Second Lebanon War in 2006.
+On 2 May 2007, Livni called for Olmert's resignation in the wake of the publication of the Winograd Commission's interim report criticizing Olmert and Defense Minister Amir Peretz for their handling of the Second Lebanon War in 2006.
 She offered herself as leader of Kadima if Olmert decided to step down, and asserted her confidence in her ability to defeat him in a party election should he decline.
 However, her call was ignored by Olmert and her decision to stay in the Cabinet sparked some controversy.

 In 2008, Livni condemned a photomontage of Pope Benedict XVI with a swastika displayed on his chest, which was published on a website run by supporters of her Kadima party.